band/bandstands/readingNotes/2023 Drive your plow over the bones of the dead.md

 Page 47:

-> As I gazed at the back-and-white landscape of the Plateau I realized that sorrow is an important word for defining the world.
+> As I gazed at the black-and-white landscape of the Plateau I realized that sorrow is an important word for defining the world.
 It lies at the foundations of everything, it is the fifth element, the quintessence.

 Page 113: